-The New National Curriculum 2014 and Assessment Arrangements - Information for Parents and Carers
+The National Curriculum and Assessment Arrangements - Information for Parents and Carers

 The National Curriculum is taught at Key Stage 1 (Years 1 & 2) and at Key Stage 2 (Years 3, 4, 5, & 6).
 The National Curriculum subjects are English, Mathematics, Computing, Science, History, Geography, Music, Art, Physical Education, Design Technology, Personal Social Health Education (PSHE) and Religious Education.

 Please click on a subject below for more information.

 We have also included the assessment strands for Reading, Writing and Maths to show age-related expectations for your child and the Whole School Curriculum Map at the foot of this page that shows an overview of what your children will be studying this year and why.